mohammadimtiazz/pca_analysis/README.md

 pcaTest.py ->
-detail steps have been mentioned how this codes helps to quantify the relation between two colum data
+detail steps have been mentioned how this codes helps to quantify the relation between two column data

+pcaTestMultiDim.py ->
+detail steps have been mentioned how this codes helps to quantify the relation between multiple column data to use this code binNames.bat file to record dir in txt file binNames.bat -> will create a text file named "fileName.txt" which will record paths of all .xlsx file in that folder